Content

 Nasal congestion

-Our guide to sildenafil side effects goes into more detail and covers potential drug interactions to be aware of if you’re considering sildenafil as an ED or PE treatment.
+Our guide to sildenafil side effects goes into more detail and covers potential drug interactions to be aware of if you’re considering taking it as an ED or PE treatment.

-Tadalafil is a longer-lasting ED pill producing effects that can last for 36 hours per dose — a benefit that’s earned it the nickname “weekend” ED pill.
+Tadalafil (Cialis) is a longer-lasting ED pill (up to 36 hours per dose).
+That quality has earned it the nickname “the weekend pill” for ED.

-Tadalafil is a great choice if you enjoy spontaneous sex or have fun more than once a day.
+Tadalafil is an excellent choice if you enjoy spontaneous sex or engage in sexual activity more than once a day.
+It can be taken as needed before sex or daily.
 Since it lasts long, you don’t need to worry about timing your dose.

 The downside of Cialis?
 Side effects may stick around longer than other medications.